Unicon/tool13demo/README.md

 CREATE DATABASE lti13middleware;
 GRANT ALL PRIVILEGES ON DATABASE lti13middleware TO lti13user;
 ```
-3. Ensure that the values in the application.properties file match the database name, user, and password that you used in the previous step.
+3. Ensure that the values in the `.properties` file match the database name, user, and password that you used in the previous step.

 ## 2: Create an application-local.properties

 It is recommended to use a properties file external to the jar to avoid to store sensitive values in your code.

-1. Copy the `application.properties` from `src/main/resources` to the root of your project and rename it `application-local.properties`
+1. Copy the `application.properties` inside `src/main/resources` and name the copy `application-local.properties`
-2. This is where we will edit values for local development
+2. This is the `.properties` file where we will edit values for local development as described below

-## 3: Adding PKCS8 RSA Keys to the application.properties file
+## 3: Adding PKCS8 RSA Keys to the .properties file

 1. cd to the directory that you want the keys to be located
 2. `openssl genrsa -out keypair.pem 2048`
 3. `openssl rsa -in keypair.pem -pubout -out publickey.crt`
 4. `cat publickey.crt`
-5. Copy this value to `oidc.publickey` inside the application.properties file.
+5. Copy this value to `oidc.publickey` inside the `.properties` file.
 The key needs to all be on one line, ensure that each newline is indicated by \n (may need to do a find `\n` and replace with `\\n`)
 6. `openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out pkcs8.key`
 7. `cat pkcs8.key`
-8. Copy this value to `oidc.privatekey` inside the application.properties file.
+8. Copy this value to `oidc.privatekey` inside the `.properties` file.
 The key needs to all be on one line, ensure that each newline is indicated by \n (may need to do a find `\n` and replace with `\\n`)

 ## 4: Setting Up SSL Cert for Local Development